Overview

 WindowsUEFICA2023Capable shows 1 instead of 2 after multiple reboots

-Try one additional reboot.
-If it remains 1 after two reboots, re-run the 0x100 registry flag, suspend BitLocker, and reboot.
-If still 1, contact DataON support.
+If the value remains 1 after two attempts, re-run the Step 4 registry command (0x100), suspend BitLocker, trigger the task above, and reboot once more.
+If it still does not reach 2, contact DataON support.

 Important Notes After Completion